-Sakaguchi and Kuramoto \cite{SakaguchiKuramoto86} developed a mean-field theory for the case of a single population with uniform coupling for the order parameter $r$ and the mean frequency $\Omega$ of the synchronised cluster.
-Mean-field theory has been extended for the two population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} \cite{AbramsEtAl08,Laing12,MartensEtAl16,BickEtAl20}.
-In the two-population KS model, we have mean-field variables for each population, i.e. $z_\alpha$, and the common mean frequency $\Omega$.
+Sakaguchi and Kuramoto \cite{SakaguchiKuramoto86} developed a mean-field theory for the case of a single population with uniform coupling for the order parameter $r$ and the mean frequency $\Omega$.
+Mean-field theory has been extended for the two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} \cite{AbramsEtAl08, Laing12, MartensEtAl16, BickEtAl20}, which is presented here for completeness.
+In the two-population KS model, we have mean-field variables $z_\alpha$ for each population and the common mean frequency $\Omega$.
 The two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2} can be written in terms of the complex mean field variables \eqref{eq:z} as

 where we moved into the frame of reference rotating with constant mean frequency $\Omega$.
-Each oscillator $\theta^\pop_i$ only couples to the other oscillators through the mean-field variables $z_\alpha$ and $\Omega$.
+Each oscillator $\theta^\mypop_i$ only couples to the other oscillators through the mean-field variables $z_\alpha$ and $\Omega$.

-In view of describing chimera states in which one of the two populations is synchronised whereas the other one is not, we shall without loss of generality assume that population $P_1$ is (partially) synchronised and $P_2$ is desynchronised, and we move into the frame of reference of the synchronised cluster with mean phase $\psi_1$ and mean frequency $\Omega$.
-This implies $z_1e^{-i\psi_1}=r_1$ and motivates to introduce the phase-shifted order parameter of the desynchronised population
+In view of describing chimera states in which one of the two populations is synchronised, whereas the other one is not, we shall without loss of generality assume that population $P_1$ is (partially) synchronised and $P_2$ is desynchronised, and we move into the frame of reference of the synchronised cluster with mean phase $\psi_1$ and mean frequency $\Omega$.
+This implies $z_1e^{-i\psi_1}=r_1$ and motivates introducing the phase-shifted order parameter of the desynchronised population

 with $\Delta \psi = \psi_2-\psi_1$.